First Year Academics

 In selecting your Fall 2016 courses, don’t worry too much about fulfilling requirements (though most of the courses you select will fulfill requirements).
 Focus instead on what combination of courses will allow you to make a good adjustment to college academics and get off to a great start at Washington College.

 First, think about a good balance of courses: a combination of courses that make different demands and require different talents is usually best.
 You might take a course in an area you might major in, one in an area that’s completely new to you, and one in an area that you find challenging.
 Or you might try to balance one course that requires longer readings and papers with a course that requires shorter, more frequent readings and homework.
 Or consider a combination of a course that focuses on contemporary issues (political science, economics, or sociology), a course with at least some focus on the past (history, history of art, some philosophy and literature courses), and a course with a hands-on component (acting, fine art, lab science or social science courses with field work).
-You can also check the College catalog or specific department’s web sites for the requirements and suggested first year courses for majors that interest you.
+You can also check the Fall 2016 course schedule or specific department’s web sites for the requirements and suggested first year courses for majors that interest you.

 Before you come to campus for your advising day you must complete your Summer Advising Course Selection Worksheet.
 This worksheet asks you to work out several different combinations of four courses that you think might make a good first semester for you.
 Bring your worksheet with you to your advising appointment at Summer Advising.